Vienna: Architecture

 A variety of architectural styles have been preserved in Vienna, including Romanesque and Baroque architecture.
 The Vienna Secession, an art movement closely related to Art Nouveau, has left many architectural traces in Vienna.
-The Secession building, Karlsplatz Stadtbahn Station, and the Kirche am Steinhof by Otto Wagner rank among the best-known examples of Art Nouveau in the world.
+Otto Wagner designed many buildings in the city, including the Secession building, Karlsplatz Stadtbahn Station, the Kirche am Steinhof, and the Austrian Postal Savings Bank, many of which rank among the best-known examples of Art Nouveau in the world.

 The Wiener Moderne shunned the use of extraneous adornment.
 Architect Adolf Loos is responsible for the Looshaus (1909), the Kärntner Bar (1908), and the Steiner House (1910).

 The Hundertwasserhaus by Friedensreich Hundertwasser, designed to counter the clinical look of modern architecture, is one of Vienna's most popular tourist attractions.
-Hundertwasser also designed the KunstHausWien and the District Heating Plant in Alsergrund.
+Hundertwasser also designed the KunstHausWien and the Spittelau heating plant.

 In the 1990s, several quarters were adapted and extensive building projects were implemented in the areas around Donaustadt and Wienerberg.
 Vienna has seen numerous architectural projects completed, which combine modern architectural elements with old buildings, such as the remodeling and revitalization of the old Gasometer in 2001.